banderson-bit/model-registry/README.md

 The system consists of several components:

 1. **Model Registry** - A service for storing and retrieving trained ML models
-2. **Kafka Messaging System** - For distributing model updates and data
-3. **Predictor Application** - Consumes data events, applies models, and produces signals
-4. **Consumer Application** - Processes signals from the predictions
-5. **MLflow Integration** - For experiment tracking, model versioning and registry
+2. **MLflow Integration** - For experiment tracking, model versioning and registry

 ## Requirements

 - Python 3.8+
-- Docker and Docker Compose for Kafka infrastructure
 - Podman and Podman Compose for MLflow infrastructure
 - Required Python packages (see `requirements.txt`)